BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Corruption on-kill projectiles were slower than a one-legged skag trying to crawl up a hill.
 Now the projectiles start out extra slow but quickly acclerate towards their target.
 As for making it deal corrosive damage, the on-kill projectiles would produce corrosive damage-over-time on struck enemies.
 Thus it makes sense for the gun itself to deal corrosive damage.

-Good Juju - Set critical hit stack bonus to 8%.
+Good Juju - Set critical hit stack bonus to 8%, fixed secondary firing mode not dealing as much damage as it should.

 Kaos - Set "radsplosion" damage to 5 times card damage.